ryanatkn/react-typescript-closing-the-loop/README.md

 ## What is a "closed" loop?
 At each step of the loop, we process data sent by the previous step.
-In JavaScript, the correctness of passing and processing data can only be tested at runtime, and static analysis has tight limits.
+In JavaScript, code that passes and processes data can only be tested at runtime, and static analysis has tight and fuzzy limits.
 In contrast, TypeScript and other typed languages are able to check more of the validity of each step at *compile* time because of the additional information provided by types.
-For the purposes of this article, I'm going to refer to a fully typechecked loop as *closed* - meaning *all* type errors will be caught by the compiler *throughout the loop*.
+For the purposes of this article, I'm going to refer to a fully typechecked loop as *closed* - meaning *all* type errors will be caught by the compiler *throughout the loop*, for some handwavy definition of "type error".

 > My apologies if the term "closed loop" irks you or makes no sense -
 > please submit an issue with suggestions!
 > I felt that existing terminology doesn't capture the importance of this concept
 > in the context of single page web apps.
+> Also a caveat: nothing here should be considered valid computer science.
+> Some words with domain-specific meaning may get muddled ahead.

 The benefits of having a fully typechecked *closed loop* go far beyond disambiguating strings and numbers.